briankwest/signalwire-pom/README.md

 * An optional list of bullet points
 * Arbitrarily nested subsections

-POM supports both machine-readability (via JSON) and structured rendering (via Markdown), making it ideal for prompt templating, modular editing, and traceable documentation.
+POM supports multiple output formats including JSON (for machine-readability), Markdown (for human readability), and XML (for structured data exchange), making it ideal for prompt templating, modular editing, and traceable documentation.

 ## Benefits